Summary of Research

 Haverford has opportunities to invest more fully in creating a culture of belonging, to fine-tune its academic program, to build financial sustainability, and to seek further balance in what some perceive as an over-emphasis on athletics.

-Armed with data, the Strategic Planning Steering Committee will work through a goal-setting process, then support working groups of faculty, staff, and administration to formulate proposals for how to advance Haverford’s mission in 2020 and beyond.
+Armed with data, the Strategic Planning Steering Committee worked through a goal-setting process, then supported working groups of faculty, staff, and administration to formulate proposals for how to advance Haverford’s mission in 2020 and beyond.